Xiaomi has finally made the Mi Band 4 official. The much anticipated budget wearable was unveiled this morning at a launch event in China.

 Availability officially begins on June 14th.
 In China the regular version will sell for 169 yuan ($25) and the NFC iteration for 29 yuan ($33).
 Finally, 349 yuan ($51) will get you an Avengers Limited Edition.
 This one comes with three unique coloured bands, Marvel superhero watch faces, a custom metal dial and more.

 For those living outside of China, there’s a Global variant that comes without NFC and the AI speaker.
-Xiaomi is yet to reveal the pricing and availability for other countries although a number of retailers, such as Geekbuying, have opened pre-orders.
+This one is available now on Amazon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!